 - a copy of the student’s curriculum vitae.

 Please mail AAC&U two copies of these materials – the original documents and one duplicate of each.

-The online form must also be completed.
-The online form is usually submitted by the student, although another individual with the required information could submit the form for the nominee.
-The online form can be submitted at any time on or before October 2, 2017.
+The online form (no longer active for the 2018 Cross Award) is usually submitted by the student, although another individual with the required information could submit the form for the nominee.
+The online form was to have been submitted on or before October 2, 2017.

 Only complete applications will be considered.